jamesyoung-15/AWS-Practice/README.md

 # AWS-Practice

-Practice mini-projects with AWS services.
+Practice mini-projects with AWS services using Terraform for deployment.